zebreus/pyHDLParser/README.rst

 Hdlparse is a simple package implementing a rudimentary parser for VHDL and Verilog.
 It is not capable of fully parsing the entire language.
 Rather, it is meant to extract enough key information from a source file to create generated documentation.

-This library is used by the `Symbolator <https://github.com/kevinpt/symbolator>`_ diagram generator.
+This library is forked from `kevinpt <https://github.com/kevinpt/hdlparse>`_ via `zhelnio <https://github.com/zhelnio/hdlparse>`_.
+The aim of this fork is to provide some bug fixes and additional features to zhelnio's version of Hdlparse.
+A list of changes is included at the bottom of this README.

 For VHDL this library can extract component, subprogram, type, subtype, and constant declarations from a package.
 For Verilog it can extract module declarations (both 1995 and 2001 syntax).